Charles Platon: Inter-war period (1918–1939)

-World War II (1939–44)
+World War II (1939–1944)

 Dunkirk and aftermath

 In October 1939 Platon was promoted to rear admiral in command of the group at Dunkerque-Calais-Boulogne.
 The Germans launched their invasion on 10 May 1940.

 In June 1940 Platon helped the British command in the evacuation of the port of Dunkirk.
 Platon was known to use cocaine.
 After the escape of the British from Dunkirk his Anglophobia reached a hysterical pitch.
 Platon, who was still enraged at Britain over Dunkirk, visited Cameroon on 20–22 July 1940 and stirred up trouble between the sides that supported and opposed the British.
 Soon after the British were informed that their planes were not to fly over Cameroon.
 However, a month later Cameroon swung over to the Gaullist side.

 Colonial secretary

 The Colonial Secretary Henry Lémery was dismissed on 6 September 1940 during a cabinet reshuffle, and was succeeded by Platon.
 Platon was recommended by Fleet Admiral François Darlan, and Marshal Philippe Pétain soon came to respect him.
 According to the historian Eric T. Jennings, Platon was "fanatically Vichyite and rabidly Anglophobe".
 He was close to Charles Maurras, whom he often asked for advice on colonial matters.
 A violent opponent of General Charles de Gaulle, he described the Free French as "a bunch of renegades made up of volunteers of the Universal Jewish Empire."
 Platon wanted the colonies to be part of the National Revolution.

-Platon ensured that most of the anti-Semitic and anti-Masonic laws of Vichy France were implemented in the colonies.
+Platon ensured that most of the antisemitic and anti-Masonic laws of Vichy France were implemented in the colonies.
 He also exported the Vichy regimentation of young people, cult of the soil, cult of the leader and hatred of parliamentary government.
 However, Platon was concerned that the colonies might adapt the ideas of the National Revolution to their own national rebirth and independence, which he strongly opposed.

 On 27 October 1940, on Platon's recommendation, a law was passed that suspended all elected assemblies in the colonies, and that gave the colonial governors full powers.

-In June 1941 Platon proposed a number of ways to eliminate obstacles to implementing the French anti-semitic laws in the colonies.
+In June 1941 Platon proposed a number of ways to eliminate obstacles to implementing the French antisemitic laws in the colonies.
 In response to a suggestion that the Indochinese be allowed to fill high-level administrative positions he wrote on 20 October 1941, "[A]dmitting non-French citizens to management positions poses delicate questions, and simply cannot be undertaken."
 Platon was suspicious of Protestant missions in French West Africa due to their links with the Anglican missions in neighboring British colonies.
 He said the missions must limit themselves to religion and stay loyal to France, and told the colonial administrators to closely monitor missions that had ties to the British.